TGKR/.github/README.md

 # .github
-This is a private organization for @TimGoegelein and @KevinRohn of playground projects.
+This is a private organization for @TimGoegelein and @KevinRohn 's playground projects.